Username or Email Address

 Catherine Burnet, Scottish Regional Chair, KPMG

-In short, you will find our doors cleverly fitted in multiple areas of the modern office.
+In short, you will find our doors cleverly installed in multiple areas of the modern office.
 From the café area, to the working space and client meeting rooms, we installed our dynamic doors for several specified reasons.
 Firstly, our doors can be designed to your specification, Shoreditch bands or manifestation can be added, as seen on the client meeting rooms.
-Furthermore, the glass doors within the KPMG Edinburgh HQ have been tested and achieve an impressive acoustic rating, helping to keep meetings contained.
+Furthermore, the glass doors within the KPMG Edinburgh HQ have been tested and achieve an impressive acoustic rating (Edge Symmetry: Rw41dB), helping to keep meetings contained.
 We also have a number of finishes that can be included from black as seen in KPMG’s offices, to different tones of bronze, which you may recognise in projects such as GAM or Varde.

 Edge Symmetry double glazed doors and timber doors were also used throughout the design to ensure differentiation.
 A bespoke double leaf door to the café entrance was used with the specification that one leaf could remain open at certain times whilst the other leaf was closed.
 A design technique used to control the flow of traffic in and out of the café area.